• Skip to main content

 Preheat oven to 375 degrees.

-The sauce will be ready when you can run your finger along the back of the spoon and it leaves a clear lining.
+Recipe Tip: The sauce will be ready when you can run your finger along the back of the spoon and it leaves a clear lining.
+You can also use a pie dish or long baking dish for this.

-Pour the sausage gravy mixture into the casserole dish and spread the quartered biscuits all over the top.
+Pour the sausage gravy mixture into the casserole dish and spread the quartered biscuits all over the top or on the bottom.

 Bake for 18 to 20 minutes.